alipirani88/snpkit/README.md

 ## Input

-The pipeline requires three main inputs -
+The pipeline requires three main inputs - readsdir, name of the reference genome and path to the config file.

 **1. readsdir:** Place your Illumina SE/PE reads in a folder and give path to this folder with -readsdir argument.
 Apart from the standard Miseq/Hiseq fastq naming convention (R1_001_final.fastq.gz), other acceptable fastq extensions are: